McFoggy/jsessionid-concurrency/README.md

 This project is used as a demo project for a javaee war based SPA application using secured endpoints and some HttpSession caching stuff.

+Problematic has been exposed in a [post](http://lists.jboss.org/pipermail/undertow-dev/2017-February/001879.html) to the undertow mailing list ; read more [here](http://lists.jboss.org/pipermail/undertow-dev/2017-February/001879.html).

 ## Problem description

 When the app starts the following occures